Selected projects

 Chief Leonard Crow Dog, the leader of the ceremony and the sun dance chief for eighty-nine different tribes, announced to the people that I would be photographing in the Mystery Circle during the Dance.

-Steve Goff, Professor, and Program Head of Photography has taught at Odessa College since 1984.
+Steve Goff, Professor, and former Program Head of Photography has taught at Odessa College since 1984.
+Steve now recently retired still teaches an architecture class, as well as regional photographic workshops to public and corporate groups.
 He received his B.F.A. and M.F.A. from Ohio University and taught at the Maine Photographic Workshops, Lakeland and Cuyahoga Community Colleges, and Cleveland State University before moving to Texas.
 He has been awarded the Aid to Individual Artist Fellowship from the Ohio Arts Council and the Fellowship Award in Photography, from the Mid-America Arts Alliance/National Endowment for the Arts and represented the Fellowship winners at Mois de la Photo in Paris, France.

 Over the years, in addition to his being the only full-time professor and formerly the Chair of the Art Department, Steve has maintained an extensive statewide exhibition record.
 He was a finalist for the 2017 Texas Biennial Award.
 Before that, Steve was an invited artist for both the Marfa Open and also This Side of Paradise: New Photographic Work by Texas Artists at FotoFest in Houston, Texas.